madelen-at-work/action-tester/README.md

 # action-tester

-repo for testing actions and workflows
+Repo for testing triggering a workflow from one repo to another.